Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction

 Relationships within data are important for everyday tasks like internet search and road map navigation as well as for scientific research in fields like bioinformatics.
 Such relationships can be described using graphs with real vectors as attributes associated with the graph’s nodes or edges; however, traditional machine learning models operate on arrays, so they cannot directly exploit the relationships.
 This report surveys Graph Neural Networks (GNNs), which jointly learn from both edge and node feature information, and often produce more accurate models.
 These architectures have become popular due to their impressive performance on graph analysis tasks.
 Consequently, the number of research papers on GNNs is growing rapidly, and many surveys exist.

-Some surveys discuss graph neural networks in the context of broad families such as graph networks, graph representation learning and geometric deep learning \cite{battaglia2018relational, hamilton2020graph, chami2020machine, bronstein2021geometric, wu2022graph}.
-Other surveys categorize GNNs by abstracting their distinguishing properties into functional relationships \cite{wu2020comprehensive, zhou2020graph, zhang2020deep, chami2020machine, zhou2022graph}.
+Some surveys discuss graph neural networks in the context of broad families such as graph networks, graph representation learning and geometric deep learning~\cite{battaglia2018relational, hamilton2020graph, chami2020machine, bronstein2021geometric, wu2022graph}.
+Other surveys categorize GNNs by abstracting their distinguishing properties into functional relationships~\cite{wu2020comprehensive, zhou2020graph, zhang2020deep, chami2020machine, zhou2022graph}.
 Although useful for organizational purposes, generality and abstraction can be difficult to understand for those new to the field.
-Other surveys have a narrow focus, for example to discuss efforts to improve a specific weakness in GNN architectures \cite{rusch2023survey}, or to survey GNN work on a particular task, such as fake news detection or product recommendation \cite{phan2023fake, gao2023survey}.
+Other surveys have a narrow focus, for example to discuss efforts to improve a specific weakness in GNN architectures~\cite{rusch2023survey}, or to survey GNN work on a particular task, such as fake news detection or product recommendation~\cite{phan2023fake, gao2023survey, shao2024distributed}.
 While valuable for those interested in the task, they provide little background in GNNs and therefore assume the reader already has that knowledge.

-For this reason, a concrete and concise introduction to GNNs is missing.
+For this reason, a concrete introduction to GNNs is missing, so we provide one here by combining theory with examples of their behavior in practice.
 We begin by introducing GNNs as encoder-decoder architectures.
 To provide perspective on the ways GNNs are used, we discuss common GNN applications along with examples of task-specific decoders for turning features into predictions.
 We think that studying a few important examples of GNNs well will help the reader develop a feeling for the subject that would be difficult to achieve otherwise.
 We therefore focus on three convolutional and attentional networks, GCN, GraphSAGE, and GATv2, which are commonly used both as benchmarks and as components in other GNN architectures.
 We conduct numerous experiments with these GNNs at two training sizes and on thirteen datasets of both high and low complexity.
-The experiments have three goals: \begin{itemize}[noitemsep, nolistsep] \item Compare benchmark GNNs with other graph models. \item Demonstrate how hyperparameter adjustments affect GNN performance. \item Provide a qualitative picture of what happens when GNNs learn. \end{itemize} We hope these experiments combined with the theoretical sections will enable newcomers to use GNNs more effectively and to improve GNN performance on their problems.
-We also hope that experts will gain new insights from our experiments.
+Transformer-based graph models are also an increasingly active direction, but they are outside the scope of this introductory treatment.